Are Your Expectations Hurting or Helping You?

 Expectations—we all have them from a very early age, yet many of us don’t learn how to set and manage them, if at all, until well into adulthood.

-From the child whose birthday wishes are never quite fulfilled, to the spouse who always feels as if he/she is the one who’s giving more, to the manager whose team never seems to get it quite right—the expectations we set for ourselves and those around us have the power to influence our success and satisfaction in life.
+From the child whose birthday wishes are never quite fulfilled to the spouse who always feels as if he/she is the one who’s giving more to the manager whose team never seems to get it quite right, the expectations we set for ourselves and those around us have the power to influence our success and satisfaction in life.

-Because expectations have such far-reaching, powerful consequences in every area of your life, I’m excited to share with you some of the best advice I’ve ever learned when it comes to setting proper expectations for yourself, those around you, and those you lead.
+Because expectations have far-reaching, powerful consequences in every area of your life, I’m excited to share with you some of the best advice I’ve ever learned when it comes to setting proper expectations for yourself, those around you, and those you lead.

 Consequences of Unmet Expectations